The health benefits of nature in winter

 - Go for a mindful walk in nature following this written guide or by booking a free guided mindfulness walk with Parks Victoria.
 Mindfulness walks can help you slow down and focus on the present moment - each step, each breath – feeling calm and relaxed.

-- Join a forest therapy experience – gentle, guided walks that support wellbeing through sensory immersion in forests and other naturally healing environments.
-(Find sessions at a forest near you using our Licenced Tour Operator directory (filter by ‘Forest Therapy’).
+- Join a forest bathing experience – gentle, guided walks that support wellbeing through sensory immersion in forests and other naturally healing environments.
+(Find sessions at a forest near you using our Licenced Tour Operator directory).

 Get productive in nature